was born in San Francisco and raised on the Pennisula, South

 Pixar Animation Studios in Emeryville, CA. We have two grown

 boys, Joel and Marshall, both artistic and athletic.
-Orbit
+Zipper

 is our ever-faithful dog.